 Details of Program Master of Law (M Law) The master's degree program provides students with in-depth knowledge and consolidates their associated communication, methodological, and linguistic skills.
-It enables students to obtain a specialization in certain areas of law.
+It enables students to obtain a special qualification in certain areas of law.
 The master's degree program consists purely of elective courses.
 Each student compiles an individual plan of studies from an extensive range of subjects.
 Students must take performance examinations totaling a minimum of 70 to a maximum of 80 ECTS credits and write a master's thesis worth 20 ECTS credits.
-Master's with Specialization There is an option to complete the master's with a specialization.
-Students can choose from the following areas: International and European Law Private Law Public Administration Law Criminal Law and Criminology Economic Law Students must declare which concentration specialization they wish to pursue to the Admissions Office.
+Master's with Special Qualification There is an option to complete the master's with a special qualification.
+Students can choose from the following areas: International and European Law Private Law Public Administration Law Criminal Law and Criminology Economic Law Students must declare which special qualification they wish to pursue to the Admissions Office.
 Any changes must be amended on the re-registration form.
 Master's Thesis The master's thesis can be written during the semester or during the semester break.
 Rules regarding requirements for scope and form are contained in the corresponding guidelines.
 All organizational details need to be arranged with the supervising lecturer.
 All lecturers in the Faculty of Law are authorized to supervise master's theses.
-The grade for the master's thesis must be above at least 4.0.
+The grade for the master's thesis must be at least 4.0.
 A failed master’s thesis can be repeated once on a new topic.
 If the master’s thesis is repeated, it must be graded by two supervisors.
-Anyone choosing a specialization must write the master's thesis in the area of the chosen specialization.
+Anyone choosing a special qualification must write the master's thesis in the area of the chosen special qualification.
 To be able to graduate in the current semester, the master's thesis must be submitted before the start of the following semester (see Regulations on Procedures and Deadlines for Admission and Matriculation of September 18, 2018 [Document in German]).
-Documents Master’s Thesis Information Sheet of April 22, 2021 (Document in German) (PDF, 137KB) Guidelines Concerning the Requirements for a Master’s Thesis of April 30, 2020 (Document in German) (PDF, 101KB) Guidelines of the University Board of Directors concerning the procedure for dealing with plagiarism of July 3, 2012 (PDF, 49KB) Minor in Law for Master’s Students from Other Faculties Minors requiring 30 ECTS credits International and European Law 30 ECTS credits Public Law 30 ECTS credits Private Law 30 ECTS credits Criminal Law 30 ECTS credits Economic Law 30 ECTS credits For further information, please refer to the Study Plan for the Minor Study Programs.
+Documents Master’s Thesis Information Sheet of December 3, 2021 (PDF, 140KB) Guidelines Concerning the Requirements for a Master’s Thesis of April 30, 2020 (PDF, 94KB) Guidelines of the University Board of Directors concerning the procedure for dealing with plagiarism of July 3, 2012 (PDF, 49KB) Minor in Law for Master’s Students from Other Faculties Minors requiring 30 ECTS credits International and European Law 30 ECTS credits Public Law 30 ECTS credits Private Law 30 ECTS credits Criminal Law 30 ECTS credits Economic Law 30 ECTS credits For further information, please refer to the Study Plan for the Minor Study Programs.